LongJohnTeabag11/Queen-Anne-s-Revenge/README.md

 ## External Dependancies:
-You will be required to install ytdlp, ffmpeg and youtubesearchpython All of this can be done using the following commands:
+You will be required to install ytdlp, ffmpeg and youtubesearchpython
+\n All of this can be done using the following commands:
 ```YoutubeDLP
 pip install ytdlp
 ```